arnsteio/OpenSCAD-workshop-2018-02/README.md

 - Able to design models with OpenSCAD
 - Able to print models on extruders

+Target audience:
+Attendees should have experience with writing formatted text (html, XML, LaTeX or even the command line).
+Programming experience is helpful but not necessary.
+We will do some maths (rotational objects and trigonometry), having high school math (1. klasse videregående) will help understanding.

+Number of attendees: 30

 # Course content:
 1. [Intro](01-intro.md)
 2. [3D-printing](02-3D-printing.md)